Equipment/Sustainability

 Our main press is a 10×15″ Chandler and Price “Model N” platen press made in Cleveland.
 Aside from a few minor improvements over the years, these presses didn’t change much from the 1880s until they were discontinued in 1964.
 Our press has a Zip code (introduced in 1963) listed on the nameplate, so we figure ours was among the last C&P presses made.
 We acquired it in early 2021 an auction from a retired printer in Morris, IL, who bought it a decade earlier from a printer in Maine.

-We share space with C’mon Home, another printer, who generously allows us to use their 1948 Vandercook #3 cylinder press.
-These were traditionally used for proofing book and newspaper pages, but these days they’re mostly used for posters, album covers, and such… bigger sheets than the C&P can handle.
+We share space with C’mon Home, another printer, who generously share their 1948 Vandercook #3 cylinder press.
+These were traditionally used for proofing book and newspaper pages, but these days they’re mostly used for posters, album covers, and bigger sheet sizes than the C&P can handle.
 This press was manufactured right here in Chicago, less than a mile from our shop!
 This model is entirely manually-powered, with cranks to ink the rollers and to roll the carriage over the print bed.

 Last but not least… well, it is least of the three presses, in any quantifiable measure… is our 5×8″ Kelsey “Excelsior” tabletop platen press made in the 1950s in Connecticut.
 It’s also hand-powered and hand-fed, so it’s best for very small runs of business cards, tickets, postcards, and such.